Prag8855/aab/content/guides/english-cinemas-berlin.md

 ## English movie playtimes

-Use [critic.de](https://www.critic.de/ov-movies-berlin/) to find which movies are currently playing in Berlin.
-You can search for movies in their original language, with or without subtitles.
+Berlin.de has a [list of movies in their original language](https://www.berlin.de/kino/_bin/azfilm.php/ov).
+You can find movies in English, with or without subtitles.

 ## List of cinemas